Somebody call Kerry Washington, because it’s time for another influencer scandal.

 Giannulli built a sizable following (1.9 million YouTube subscribers, 1.4 million Instagram followers) based on an approachable student persona.
 Her parents’ alleged crimes are a complete reversal of that image, one that may put an indefinite pause on her influencer career.

 After all, influencers (like traditional celebrities before them) lose more than brand sponsorships in the midst of a scandal.
 They lose the most important currency an influencer has: trust.
+Many influencer marketing firms are now looking to the next industry stars or even leveraging so-called micro influencers.

 Trust is, quite simply, the foundation of influencer marketing.
 People admire influencers because they are perceived as authentic, transparent and relatable.
 In fact, one in three millennials say they trust influencers more than they trust brands!